embray/gappy/README.rst

 Prerequisites
 -------------

+* Supported platforms: Linux, Cygwin.

-* Linux-only currently.
-Will likely work on MacOS and Cygwin with minimal changes, but it has not been tested yet on these platforms.
+  * Likely works with MacOS and most \*BSD flavors but has not been tested.

-* Python 3.7 or up with development headers installed.
+* Python 3.6 or up with development headers installed.
 On Debian-based systems this means:

   .. code-block:: shell